libera-machinelearning/libera-machinelearning.github.io/ReadingGroup/README.md

 ([Old keras code for layer by EderSanta](https://github.com/EderSantana/seya/blob/master/seya/layers/ntm.py))
 ([Old keras example by EderSanta](https://github.com/EderSantana/seya/blob/master/examples/NTM.ipynb))

+A [nice little talk](https://www.youtube.com/watch?v=_H0i0IhEO2g) by the first author of the NTM paper that gives a high-level description of the architecture.

 HenryJia has kindly volunteered to chair.
 Yay!

 ## Candidates for future discussions: